ethanstockbridge/ECSE-4961/Project 5/README.md

 - `requests.txt` - This file specifies which requests must be completed.
 Each line consists of 4 values: unique request id, user 1 id, user 2 id, and amont.
 At the end of each request, user 1 will transfer user 2 x amount of money.
 - `transactions.log` - This log file specifies which transactions have (supposedly) been processed and pushed to the database, but we will discuss later examples of inconsistencies.
 Each line consists of 4 items: request id, user id, pre-balance, post-balance

+## Testing

+To run the pre-configured files, you can go to ./tests/ex# and copy the files to the root folder, "Project 5".
+Ex: If you want to test the example 1 below, go to ./tests/ex1 and copy the files to root folder, "Project 5", then run the program using `./a.out` (with optional threads)

 ## Example 1: Resuming banking program after server crash (with previous successful database update)

 ### Example Situation